JianxinLin28/Attendify/README.md

    Third, click the run button in XCode to run the App.
 After these three steps, a real app will be created.
 Before opening it, you need to trust yourself on your mobile device.
    To do that, go to "Setting -> General -> VPN&Device Management" and trust Attendify.
 5. Now you can open the app.
-With this approach, your app will have zero overhead.
+With this approach, your app will have absolutely zero overhead and it is equivalent to the Apps deployed in App Store.